Skip to Content

 Can the court order one partner to pay spousal support to the other when a meretricious relationship ends?

-What if my partner and I have already decided on how we want our property to be divided?
+What if my partner and I have already decided how we want our property to be divided?

 What if my partner and I have children together?